 Stuff.
 There’s a team store called Rushmore’s in the left-field corner.
 It’s got loads of jerseys, T-shirts, caps, and stuffed toys such as the Racing Presidents and the mascot Screech the Eagle.

 Looking for team DVDs?
 You’re out of luck: All they had on my 2009 visit was a commemoration of their first season back in Washington, 2005.
 They can’t even sell official World Series highlight films, like the Mets’ package of the 1969 and 1986 films, because the only Senators’ World Series, in 1924 (won), ’25 (lost) and ’33 (lost), came before MLB started making official highlight films in 1943.
-The Nationals franchise never made it to a World Series in Montreal, and they’ve never yet had a winning season in Washington.
+The Nationals franchise never made it to a World Series in Montreal, and they’ve never yet won a postseason series in Washington.
 So there’s nothing celebrating anything like that, because, so far, there's nothing like that.
 If you’ll forgive the near-Yogiism.
 The closest they come is Bryce Begins, a DVD on the early career of Bryce Harper.
 Why him, and not Stephen Strasburg?
 As Harper himself might say, "That's a clown question, bro."

-The only decent book yet written about the team was published earlier this month: Beltway Boys: Stephen Strasburg, Bryce Harper and the Rise of the Nationals, by Elliott Smith and Bob Carpenter.
-Although, with both of those players, and, really, the team as an instutition, being so young, the book may be a bit premature.
-After all, it's not like the Nats won the Pennant.
+The only decent book yet written about the team was published last year: Beltway Boys: Stephen Strasburg, Bryce Harper and the Rise of the Nationals, by Elliott Smith and Bob Carpenter.
+Although, with both of those players, and, really, the team as an institution, being so young, the book may be a bit premature.
+After all, it's not like the Nats won the Pennant in 2012.

 During the Game.
 You do not need to fear wearing your Met gear to Nationals Park.
 Despite the boisterousness of Washington fans when they watch their NFL Redskins and soccer's D.C.
 United, there’s a far more relaxed atmosphere at Nats games.